sebrauschert/OceanOmics-amplicon/README.md

 conda activate renv
 Rscript scripts/04-DADA2.R --voyage <VOYAGE_ID> \
                            --assay <ASSAY_ID> \
-                           --option <pooled, site or fixed>
+                           --option <pooled, site or fixed> \
+                           > logs/04-DADA2.log 2>&1
 ```

-We recommend to use `--option pooled` for the highest number of ASVs.
+We recommend to use `--option pooled` for the highest number of ASVs and detected species.
 See [this page](https://benjjneb.github.io/dada2/pseudo.html) with a longer discussion.

 The final result are quality plots before and after read quality trimming, dereplicated reads, merged paired end reads with no chimeras, and .Rdata files for each step in case on step crashes.
 The end result is an amplicon sequence variant (ASV) table and a fasta of the ASV sequences.